Future World (Pretty Maids album)

 Future World is the second album by the Danish hard rock/heavy metal band Pretty Maids.
 The album was released by CBS in 1987.
 By 1990, the album had sold 300,000 copies worldwide.
 The album charted at number 165 on the Billboard 200 in the United States.

 Future World was produced by Eddie Kramer, who was fired during the recording sessions because he fell asleep at the mixing console, according to guitarist Ken Hammer.
 The band then finished the album with engineer Chris Isca, who was credited as co-producer on the album.
-Mixing duties were shared between Metallica, Rainbow and Morbid Angel producer Flemming Rasmussen, and Kevin Elson, known for producing multiplatinum albums by Journey, Mr. Big and Europe.
+Mixing duties were shared between Metallica and Rainbow producer Flemming Rasmussen, and Kevin Elson, known for producing multiplatinum albums by Journey, Mr. Big and Europe.

 Angel Schleifer of the German band Bonfire joined Pretty Maids for the 1987-88 tour but did not play on the album.